• Home

 American Pavilion

-The American pavilion features a colonial-style mansion whose roots are found in the architecture of Independence Hall, Boston’s Old State House, Monticello and Colonial Williamsburg.
+The American Pavilion features a colonial-style mansion whose roots are found in the architecture of Independence Hall, Boston’s Old State House, Monticello and Colonial Williamsburg.
 Within you will find the American Adventure attraction.

 Across the World Showcase promenade on the lagoon is the outdoor stage and amphitheater known as the America Gardens Theatre.
 Live shows such as the Candlelight Processional, Eat to the Beat and Flower Power concerts are held here.